elunna/nerfhack-changelog/README.md

   * Negative luck has at least a 30% chance of rousing monsters.

 ### Flying Changes
-* You cannot be fast while flying or levitating.
+* You cannot be Fast or Very Fast while levitating.
-* Stomping boots block flying.
+* You cannot be Very Fast while flying.
-* Jumping boots block flying.
+* Stomping boots and Jumping boots block flying.
-* Fumbling blocks flying (from boots, gloves, or greased feet)
+* Extrinsic fumbling blocks flying (from boots or gloves)
 * You cannot jump while flying.
 * Items that grant **steadfastness** will do so even if the hero is flying or levitating.